HuaYuXiao/Performance-and-cost-comparison-of-16-bit-multipliers/README.md

 ### Power

-Similar to that of repetitive-adder design, pipelined design is much more efficient than the origin one.
+Similar to that of repetitive-adder design, pipelined design is much more efficient than the origin one, even better than the last one.

 ![image](https://user-images.githubusercontent.com/117464811/236638300-a2ec4c2c-fc56-4664-b2c8-d0c59e6e517d.png)